Master Thesis (MEEMAS)

 Method of work

-Lectures, group work, and discussions in the Fall-seminars in order to develop a research design for the master thesis.
+Lectures, group work, and discussions in the fall-seminars in order to develop a project proposal for the thesis.
 The second semester is for writing the master thesis.

 Open for